DragonetMC/DragonProxy-Translations/README.md

 # DragonProxy-Translations
-Translations for DragonProxy.
+Translations for [DragonProxy](https://github.com/DragonetMC/DragonProxy).
 Pull requests are welcomed!

 ## Usage
-- 1. Put the language file into the same folder of DragonProxy binary file.
+- Put the language file into the same folder of DragonProxy binary file.
-- 2. Change `lang` option to the file name of the language file (e.g. `ko_KR.lang`) in config.properties.
+- Change `lang` option to the file name of the language file (e.g. `ko_KR.lang`) in config.properties.
-- 3. Start/restart your server.
+- Start/restart your server.

 ## Currently supports
 - `ko_KR.lang` - Korean translation by @KangYui (Contributed by Adeuran)